Wood Energy Content

 Less dense wood have less material for combustion and may require two cords to produce the same heat as one cord of a heavier, denser wood.
 Some examples of low-heat firewoods include willows, basswood, cottonwood, and yellow (tulip) poplar.
 Seasoned, they weigh only about half as much as denser species, even though their high moisture content when green may suggest they are denser than they are.
 They're not good for heating because they burn up quickly, but can serve well as kindling, also because they split easily.1

 The Btu values are based on dry or seasoned wood with 20% moisture.
 Wet or green wood has higher moisture and requires a large amount of heat to evaporate the moisture before the wood can burn and give off heat.
-Cutting firewood in the spring allows the wood to dry through the summer and be ready for the coming winter.
+Cutting firewood in the late winter and early spring allows the wood to dry through the summer and be ready for the coming winter.

 Use care when burning ocean driftwood with its considerable amounts of salt.
 When burned, these salts are highly corrosive to wood stoves and chimneys.
 Also, check chimneys more often for mineral build up.